Septarian Nodule Properties, Facts and Photos

 three polished septarian nodule spheres

 The cracks are believed to have been caused by the dehydration and shrinkage of clay.
-Some geologists suggest it may be from the expansion of gases generated by decaying organic matter in the centre of the nodule.
+Some geologists suggest they may be from the expansion of gases generated by decaying organic matter in the centre of the nodule.
 They may also have been caused by fracturing or shrinkage caused by earthquakes or compaction.

-Irrespective of how they formed, they subsequently filled with hardened natural minerals as groundwater changed and receded.
+Regardless of how they formed, they subsequently filled with hardened natural minerals as groundwater changed and receded.
 The minerals in the vast majority of cases were silica or calcite.

 Large Septarian Concretions | Moeraki Boulders

-The Moeraki Boulders are large grey coloured septarian concretions.
+The Moeraki Boulders are large grey-coloured septarian concretions.
 They can be found on a stretch of coastline in New Zealand.

 The largest septarian concretions are estimated to have taken about four million years to reach their current size.